smr97/fannkuchen/README.md

 # What
 This repository hosts several parallel implementations for the fannkuch_redux benchmark.
 The problem (`pancake flipping`) and its current state-of-the-art benchmark results are documented [here](https://benchmarksgame-team.pages.debian.net/benchmarksgame/performance/fannkuchredux.html).
 This repository uses the Rust #5 implementation originally contributed by Cliff Biffle.
-This code can be found (nearly) as-is in the file `fannkuchh_original.rs.
+This code can be found (nearly) as-is in the file `fannkuchh_original.rs`.

 # Why
 My aim is to compare the effects of a new task splitting scheduler on the scalability of this algorithm.
 It is a particularly good candidate becuase it is almost completely processor bound.